dhansiv-stack/capstone-cancer-burden-analysis/README.md

 ## Machine Learning Workflow

-The machine learning component applies hierarchical clustering (Ward linkage) to identify groups of cancers with similar burden characteristics based on:
+The machine learning component applies **Hierarchical Clustering (Ward linkage)** to identify groups of cancers with similar burden characteristics based on:

 - Incidence
 - Mortality